ZvikaZ/BPGP-wumpus/readme.md

 NEXT
 ----
-- self play: make sure that it's working
+- use logging, and 'fatal' instead of exit
-- play against other individuals
+- play against other individuals - fix
 - graph:
   - mean and average fitnesses
   - subplots - with one heading for all X and Y axis